-First, if you choose to pursue an Offer in Compromise negotiation, then you’ll need to pay at least the $186 filing fee with the IRS (this is the 2019 tax year), and you’ll also have to offer the IRS a down payment of about 20% of your owed back taxes.
+First, if you choose to pursue an Offer in Compromise negotiation, then you’ll need to pay at least the $186 filing fee with the IRS, and you’ll also have to offer the IRS a down payment of about 20% of your owed back taxes.

 You’ll face similar filing and setup fees to get on an IRS Installment Agreement, so be prepared to pony up some cash as soon as you start the negotiations process, and don’t assume that you’ll be able to get away without dropping any money up-front.

 Finally, if you do end up signing an Installment Agreement with the IRS, then you’ll end up having to pay for that too; the cost is $52, and if you aren’t paying directly from a bank, then you’ll need to pay about twice as much ($120) to get the agreement going.

 Some people will get the most mileage out of Installment Agreement plans, while others will simply need to negotiate down their total amount owed and then get it dealt with via the Offer in Compromise program.